(all photos by the author)

 I enjoyed doing the books and bodywork, but what I really wanted to do was drive.
 That would have to wait until I turned 21 while in college in Chicago.
 As soon as I could legally drink I was driving for Yellow Cab.
 The cabs that part-time drivers got (minimum, one day a week) were generally on their last legs.
 I was told by the dispatcher to drive a different car every day, find one that was worth saving, and let him know when I had identified my dream cab.
 He would then have any improvements made that I deemed necessary.

-Body work wasn’t included in the desideratum.
+Bodywork wasn’t included in the desideratum.
 What I wanted was quiet brakes; shocks that worked; operational turn signals; and a tranny that shifted smoothly.
 I didn’t care about a working horn.
 Never used it.
 Gauges?
 Who cared?
 In Darrell Waltrip’s words “I never looked at the gauges, I was going to drive it till the bitch blew”.
 Yellow Cab #697 became my dream taxi.

 Checker Motors, the manufacturer of Checker cabs in Kalamazoo, MI, prided itself in building the only “purpose-built” taxi on the market.
 Bolt-on fenders.
 Super-beefy frames.
 Huge rear seating area.
 But the truth of the matter was that the average fare was only 1.7 passengers.
 I didn’t need a limo.
 The jump seats in my cab were effectively rusted in the stowed position.
 I couldn’t use the trunk (didn’t even have a key for it) due to laws dating back to the Capone days of the bootleggers.
 Not even a spare tire.

 One time at O’Hara (cabbies never called it “O’Hare–WTF?)
 I was dispatched from the cab lot to one of the terminals.
 The terminal dispatcher then assigned me to a woman with the most incredible amount of luggage I have ever seen, shades of Night at the Opera.
 I did my best to load all of this harridan’s crap inside my cab but I was woefully short of accommodating everything.
-She then began yelling, “why don’t you use the GD trunk you effing moron?”
+She then began yelling, “Why don’t you use the GD trunk you effing moron?”
 I told her that by law I couldn’t.
-She called BS on me at which point I called in the dispatcher an asked to be assigned another fare.
+She called BS on me at which point I called in the dispatcher and asked to be assigned another fare.
 He agreed and I left the airport with some crappy suburban job, but with a lot less baggage.

 Were Checker cabs all that great?
 Maybe from a passenger’s standpoint.
 They were easy to get in and out of.
 But from a driver’s perspective (mine), I would have preferred a lot smaller package with greater maneuverability.